Pandemic Emotional Toil

 If you are feeling overwhelmed, reach out for help before it escalates.
 Don’t downplay your feelings as less serious than COVID-19.
 There are crisis hotlines that can assist you.
 Your health plan may also include emergency care.

-Binge-watching action movies or violent thrillers is not a very effective way to cope with stress.
+Binge-watching action movies or violent thrillers is not an effective way to cope with stress.
 Try to remain active during the day, even if it’s yard work.
-Go for a daily walk in your neighborhood.
+Go for daily walks in your neighborhood.
 Do something you love or take up a new hobby.
-Pleasurable activity releases endorphins that counteract pain and anxiety.
-Research has shown that exercise is an effective but often underused treatment for mild to moderate depression.

 If your thoughts are racing, start a journal.
 If you must take a nap, make it a brief one.
 Lying in bed only at bedtime conditions your body to rest better at the end of your day.
 Work on these tips to feel better during this public health crisis and beyond.